Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Unit** → isolated logic
 * **Integration** → component interaction

-### Question #53
+### Question #46 💩💩💩

-DRAG DROP -

 You have an Azure subscription that contains 50 virtual machines.

 You manage the configuration of the virtual machines by using Azure Automation State Configuration.

-You need to ensure that Windows Defender is installed on each virtual machine and the Windows Defender service is running.
+**You need to ensure that Windows Defender is installed on each virtual machine and the Windows Defender service is running.**

 How should you complete the Desired State Configuration (DSC) code?

 To answer, drag the appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.